sthiede/Comparative_Genomics/day1_morning/README.md

 less sample.gff

 ```
 Note: lines starting with pound sign "#" represent comments and are used to document extra information about the features.

 You will notice that the GFF format follows version 3 specifications("##gff-version 3"), followed by genome name("#Genome: 1087440.3|Klebsiella pneumoniae subsp. pneumoniae KPNIH1"), date("#Date:02/09/2017") when it was generated, contig name("##sequence-region") and finally tab-seperated lines describing features.

+You can press space bar on keyboard to read more lines and "q" key to exit less command.

 > Question: Suppose, you want to find out the number of annotated features in a gff file. how will you achieve this using grep and wc?